 Click here for Distractions from Medical Practitioners -

-Clinical Systems observers have noted a growing, troubling problem in human technology interaction in health care providers’ electronic distraction; and an ever-growing number of hospital staff who are constantly focused on their Personal Electronic Devices (PEDS) such as smart phones, tablets, etc. The personnel are compelled to constantly check social media, text, check e-mail and surf the web.
-This behavior will of course impact on patient care and increase medical errors.
+Clinical Systems observers have noted a growing, troubling problem in human technology interaction in health care providers’ electronic distraction; and an ever-growing number of hospital staff who are constantly focused on their Personal Electronic Devices (PEDS) such as smartphones, tablets, etc. The personnel is compelled to constantly check social media, text, check e-mail, and surf the web.
+This behavior will, of course, impact patient care and increase medical errors.
 The ECRI has listed electronic distraction as one of the top ten medical technology errors for 2013.

-The lay and business literature is full of reports of decreased productivity with the widespread introduction of computers to the work place.
+The lay and business literature are full of reports of decreased productivity with the widespread introduction of computers to the workplace.
 These distractive behaviors are not limited to the workplace.
 The ever-rising incidence of both motor vehicle and pedestrian accidents and fatalities caused by texting and electronic distraction reinforces that even basic human survival behaviors are impacted by this technological explosion.